dogweather/forkful/content/en/elixir/data-formats-and-serialization/working-with-csv.md

 ---
 date: 2024-02-03 19:03:10.829234-07:00
-description: "Working with CSV (Comma-Separated Values) files involves reading from\
+description: "How to: Elixir, with its powerful pattern matching and support for pipelining,\
-  \ and writing data to these files, a common necessity for tasks requiring data\u2026"
+  \ can handle CSV files efficiently, even without third-party libraries.\u2026"
 lastmod: '2024-03-13T22:44:59.802302-06:00'
 model: gpt-4-0125-preview
-summary: Working with CSV (Comma-Separated Values) files involves reading from and writing data to these files, a common necessity for tasks requiring data import/export or simple storage solutions.
+summary: Elixir, with its powerful pattern matching and support for pipelining, can handle CSV files efficiently, even without third-party libraries.
 title: Working with CSV
 weight: 37
 ---